GoogleCloudPlatform/cloud-hackathons/hacks/recaptcha-cloudarmor-security/README.md

 - Attach this reCAPTCHA security policy to the backend service of your Load Balancer. **Make sure it is available globally.**

+> [!NOTE]
-> **Note** Remember that since we're in testing mode, our score is fixed to 0.5.
+> Remember that since we're in testing mode, our score is fixed to 0.5.
 So we have to explicitly make sure we fail when going to `bad-score.html` and pass when going to `good-score.html`

 #### Validate Bot Management with Cloud Armor